Bruce McCulloch: Music

-McCulloch has released two albums: 1995's Shame-Based Man produced by Bob Wiseman, (praised by AllMusic as the "most remarkable of comedy albums: one that bears (frequent) repeated listenings") and 2002's Drunk Baby Project.
+McCulloch has released two albums: 1995's Shame-Based Man, produced by Bob Wiseman (praised by AllMusic as the "most remarkable of comedy albums: one that bears (frequent) repeated listenings") and 2002's Drunk Baby Project.
+He released a video for the song "The Daves I Know".

 McCulloch also directed the music video for the Tragically Hip's song "My Music at Work," for which he won the award of "Best Director" at the 2000 MuchMusic Video Awards.
 McCulloch was close friends with Tragically Hip frontman Gord Downie.
 The video shares much in common with many The Kids in the Hall sketches, including its office setting, camera angles, and some thematic elements.
-McCulloch also starred in and co-directed the music video for 1997's "Make You Mad" by Canadian band Odds.
+McCulloch also starred in and co-directed the music video for 1997's "Make You Mad" by the Canadian band Odds.

 Movies

 McCulloch played Fred Wright in the 1987 TV mini-series Anne of Avonlea.
 He also had a role in the 1999 comedy film Dick.

 McCulloch also co-wrote and had a bit part in Superman's 50th Anniversary: A Celebration of the Man of Steel (1988).
-In the CBS prime-time special, (also featuring Dana Carvey, Al Franken, Jan Hooks, and others) he played a patron of a store that, among other things, sold counterfeit Kryptonite.
+In the CBS prime-time special (also featuring Dana Carvey, Al Franken, Jan Hooks, and others), he played a patron of a store that, among other things, sold counterfeit Kryptonite.
 He also played a Royal Canadian Mounted Police officer in the movie Super Troopers 2.